 Challenge the Status Quo

-Innovation and improvements come out of taking the time and effort of looking at how you are doing things with fresh eyes.
+Innovation and improvements come from taking the time and effort to look at how you are doing things with fresh eyes.
 Creating an environment where people are encouraged to offer ideas and suggestions for alternate methods and processes can lead to transformations and enhancements that would have been missed otherwise.
 “This is the way we’ve always done it” is one of the most stifling approaches possible.

 Getting fresh perspectives is one of the most useful tools for positive changes.
-Using surveys, suggestions boxes and assessments, both internal and external, can give you insights you would have missed otherwise.
-Brainstorming ideas with others, either advisors, clients/customers or staff can bring up possibilities rich with opportunities.
+Using surveys, suggestions boxes and assessments, both internal and external can give you insights you would have missed otherwise.
+Brainstorming ideas with others, either advisors, clients/customers or staff, can bring up possibilities rich with opportunities.
 Yes.
 It’s true that some of the feedback may be critical or at least less than flattering, but being able to take the input with openness is one of the best ways to fix issues you may or may not have even been aware of.
-Ignorance is not bliss when it’s having a negative impact.
-Successful leaders understand that the ability to embrace change has to be an ongoing and well developed skill set.
+Ignorance is not bliss when it has a negative impact.
+Successful leaders understand that the ability to embrace change has to be an ongoing and well-developed skill set.